Georgia Martyrs

 The Georgia Martyrs are five Spanish Franciscans murdered in September 1597 "in hatred of the faith" while conducting missionary work in Spanish Florida.
 Their particular mission took place in what is now the State of Georgia.
-As of January 2025, they have been formally declared martyrs by the Catholic Church and are set to be beatified.
+As of January 2025, they have been formally declared martyrs by the Catholic Church.

 Background

-Spanish missions in Florida began with the earliest settlement in Florida, St. Augustine.
-Thus, the Spanish Franciscan missionaries operated based out of this city.
-By 1597, the Franciscans had learned the local language of the Guale people and began to convert them, without military presence.
+Spanish missions in Florida began with the earliest settlement in Florida, St. Augustine, where Franciscan missionaries operated from.
+By 1597, the Franciscans had learned the language of the local Guale people and began to convert them, without military presence.

-One of the main concerns with the evangelization of this region was reconciling the local culture's position on marriage (which allowed polygamy) and the Catholic Church's position on marriage (which believes marriage is between one man and one woman exclusively).
-It was ultimately this issue which led to the death of the friars.
+A main concern with the evangelization of this region was reconciling the local culture's position on marriage (which allowed polygamy) and the Catholic Church's position on marriage (marriage as exclusively between one man and one woman).
+It was ultimately this issue which led to the deaths of the friars.

 Biographies

-(Note: None of their full birth names are known.
-Only their religious names are recorded.)
+(Note: As of their full birth names are known, only their recorded religious names are given here.)